Codify-Dude/Bharat-Intern/Translator App/README.md

 - PIL
 - googletrans

-### I have created a translator AI which translates between any two languages i.e. English and Hindi.
+### I have created a translator AI which translates between two languages i.e. English and Hindi.

 ### I have Used only Jupyter notebook code.